gavJackson/gavJackson.github.io/_posts/2019-10-01-You-Me-And-Other-Stuff.md

 layout: post
 title:  "You, Me and Other Stuff"
 date:   2019-09-28
-excerpt: "A feel-good, light-hearted romantic comedy"
+excerpt: "A feel-good, light-hearted romantic comedy."
 image: "/images/covers/YouMeAndOtherStufff-Cover-v03.jpg"
 ---